What Is Background Checking?

-It is a confirmation practice in which the employer ensures that the candidate provided information is accurate.
-The employer hopes that it is—they've done a lot of work to reach the point of background checking a potential employee.
+It is a confirmation practice in which the employer ensures that the candidate-provided information is accurate.
+The employer hopes to find that it is—they've done a lot of work to reach the point of background checking a potential employee.

 What Background Checks Do Employers Do?

 Common background checks include the employer checking these aspects of a candidate's credentials.